vl2g/croppedSTR/SynthTextBase/README.md

 - `strdata/images`: This folder will contain all cropped word images.

+### Add a new language
+- Run `SynthTextBase/prep_scripts/update_freq.py` by providing vocab file path for the new language in the file.
+- Add fonts in `SynthTextBase/data/font` folder then
+- Run `SynthTextBase/invert_font_size.py`

 ### Generate LMDB files
 Run below command to after setting appropriate paths of word images files to generate lmdb file for training the recognition mode:
 ```